 This document does not address Transaction Level Modeling (TLM) and other verification concerns.

 This document is not intended as a usage tutorial for either the WIPs or the underlying OCP semantics.
 It is recognized that separate documents for application developers are needed to reduce the learning and knowledge required to use the WIPs.
 In particular, using the WIPs means using a subset of OCP.
-Using only this document, the reader must read and understand much more of the complete OCP specification than is fundamentally required to use the WIPs.
+Using only this document, the reader must read and understand much more of the complete OCP specification than is fundamentally required to use the WIPs to create OpenCPI HDL workers.

 Overview

-The WIPs are OCP profiles, fully compliant with the OCP specification as well as a thin layer of additional metadata and semantic definition, so as to provide utility for their use in Control, Data, and Memory interface patterns.
+The WIPs are OCP profiles, fully compliant with the OCP specification as well as a thin layer of additional metadata and semantic definition, so as to provide utility for their use in Control, Data, Memory, and Time interface patterns.
 All the WIPs taken together use a modest subset of OCP.

 The diagram below shows the taxonomy of the worker (component) interfaces described in this document.
 Each interface is defined by choosing one of the 4 profiles, and choosing values for the attributes defined for each profile.